Maximum Welfare Allocations under Quantile Valuations: Introduction

+These non-monotone ways of aggregating preferences cannot be modeled by existing valuation function classes such as additive, subadditive or even super additive valuations.
+We can capture these opinions by different quantile values for the set of students assigned.
+The pessimistic/critical teacher bases their satisfaction on the lowest quantile.
+The teacher whose satisfaction is based on at least half the class doing well can be captured by the median quantile.
+The optimistic teacher bases their satisfaction on the highest quantile.
+As a result, finding allocations of students to teachers that maximize teacher welfare can be non-trivial.
+School teachers are some of the most overworked and underpaid professionals.
+Consequently, it is imperative to ensure good allocations for them.

+\paragraph{Quantile Valuations.} We introduce a novel valuation class, termed \textit{ quantile valuations}, which encompasses the aforementioned scenarios.
+In this framework, each agent is endowed with a specific quantile value $\tau\in[0,1]$, and the value that she assigns for a bundle $S$ is the $\tau$-quantile of the distribution of item values in $S$.
 Quantiles are widely used across data analysis and statistics because they provide a robust description of value distributions.
 Compared to measures like average or total/gross, most quantile based measures are significantly less susceptible to outliers.
-As a result, quantiles are commonly used in practical settings, in measures like median household income, median age, and median house price in a given neighborhood etc. Quantiles have also been used in decision theory to model agent preferences in settings where agents have preferences over stochastic outcomes.
+As a result, quantiles are commonly used in practical settings to aggregate population behavior.
+Different population bodies, such as cities, states and countries, are compared by quantile-based measures such as median household income, median age and median house price/rent\footnote{https://worldpopulationreview.com/country-rankings/median-income-by-country}.
+Quantiles have also been used in decision theory to model agent preferences in settings where agents have preferences over stochastic outcomes.
 Specifically, quantiles have been considered in settings where an agent faces a choice of actions, each yielding a distribution over outcomes.
 Here, modeling the agent's choice as a quantile maximizer has been shown to provide a better approximation of human behavior than modeling them as an expected utility maximizer \citep{DeGa2019dynamic,DeGa2022static}.
-Based on such quantile-based preferences, we introduce {\em quantile valuations} to the problem of allocating indivisible items.

-Applications like assigning conference submissions to reviewers demand that agents receive similar sized sets.
-In contrast, when comparing the welfare of cities and neighborhoods, there is no guarantee that the underlying populations are of similar size.
-As a result, we give results for both the space of {\em balanced} allocations as well as for {\em all} allocations.